Fuskia/hacker_news_scraper_test/README.md

 where 'n' is the number of posts you want to print.

 ## Libraries used

-### jsoup - Java HTML Parser
+### Jsoup
-jsoup is a Java library for working with real-world HTML.
+Jsoup is a Java library for working with real-world HTML.
 It provides a very convenient API for extracting and manipulating data.
 The library provides all the necessary functionality to get the required data from the html pages and is quite easy to use.
-Actually it's the first time I used this library, after some researches and readings I decided to choose the most recommended :)
+It's the first time I use this library, after some researches and readings I decided to choose the most recommended one.

-### org.json
+### Json
-pretty much obvious.
 I used this library to create the output in the requested format.

 ### JUnit5

-I always used JUnit to test Java applications, so I'm quite familiar with it.
+I've always used JUnit to test Java applications, so I'm quite familiar with it.
 The integration provided by Eclipse makes the unit tests creation and setup even easier.

 In order to test the application I created a mocked html file, which contains a modified version of the Hacker News html page.

-It contains 10 posts, some of them are correct, others have titles too long, negative points, empty author, etc.
+It contains 10 posts, some of them are correct, others have "problems", like titles too long, negative points, empty author, etc.

 I created a suite of tests to ensure the parser works fine in all these cases.
 The test folder contains the 'test.html' file and the test class.